Eedris Abdulkareem: Clash with 50 Cent

-Eedris Abdulkareem and American rapper 50 Cent clashed in 2004 at Murtala Muhammed Airport in Lagos.
-Abdulkareem claimed he was asked to evacuate a business class seat for 50 cent which he objected.
-Subsequently, he was attacked by the American rapper’s crew.
+Abdulkareem and American rapper 50 Cent clashed in 2004 at Murtala Muhammed Airport in Lagos.
+Abdulkareem claimed he was asked to vacate a business class seat for 50 Cent which he objected.
+Subsequently, he was attacked by the American rapper's crew.

-50 Cent and his team canceled the rest of the Nigerian tour and left the country abruptly.
+50 Cent and his team cancelled the rest of the Nigerian tour and left the country.
 In an interview, 50 cent said Abdulkareem was unprofessional and acted out of line by trying to force himself into a space reserved for G-Unit.

-Abdulkareem made a diss track aimed at 50 Cent after the clash.
-The song is titled “Letter to Mr. President”, released in 2004, and while it wasn’t solely about 50 Cent, he used it to call out the Nigerian government, foreign exploitation, and directly referenced the incident.
+Abdulkareem released a diss track aimed at 50 Cent titled "Letter to Mr. President" in 2004.
+While the song wasn't solely about 50 Cent, he used it to criticise the Nigerian government, foreign exploitation, and referenced the airport incident.

-Tony Yayo, a member of G-Unit, once addressed the situation during a radio interview.
-He said “Some dude tried to be funny on the plane.
-We don’t play that.
-We handled it.”
+Tony Yayo, a member of G-Unit, addressed the situation during a radio interview.
+He said "Some dude tried to be funny on the plane.
+We don't play that.
+We handled it."

 Personal life

-Eedris Abdulkareem married his wife, Yetunde, in 2004.
+Abdulkareem married his wife, Yetunde, in 2004.
 They celebrated their 19th wedding anniversary in December 2023.
 They have three children together.

-Kidney Transplant
+Kidney transplant

-Abdulkareem underwent a successful kidney transplant in August 2022.
-The surgery took place at St. Nicholas Hospital in Lagos, with his wife, Yetunde, serving as the donor.
-He publicly expressed profound gratitude to his wife for the life-saving act, noting that her decision to donate her kidney was both shocking and deeply moving for him..
+In August 2022, Abdulkareem underwent a kidney transplant at St. Nicholas Hospital in Lagos, with his wife, Yetunde, serving as the donor.
+He publicly expressed profound gratitude, describing her decision to donate her kidney as both shocking and deeply moving.